Services for registered students

 Discussing your academic accommodations with your professor

 Ask yourself what the faculty or staff member really needs to know when discussing your academic accommodations.
 You only need to inform others about your accommodations that are relevant to them – for example, to your professor: “I have an academic accommodation that requires me to sit in the front row of my classroom.”
 Giving too much detail about your disability or personal struggles is not recommended.
-Instead, we recommended that you discuss the specific limitations you are experiencing in a professor’s course and the accommodations that have been recommended by your disability advisor.
+Instead, we recommended that you discuss the specific limitations you are experiencing in a professor’s course and the accommodations that have been recommended by your Accessibility Advisor.

 If you make the request in person, follow up with an email thanking your professor and outlining your agreement.
 Read our tips for requesting an extension.